- We advise you to exercise normal safety precautions in the Netherlands.

-On 13 March 2013, the Dutch Government raised its national terrorism threat level from ‘limited’ to ‘substantial’ indicating that there is a realistic possibility that an attack will take place in the Netherlands.
+On 13 March 2013, the Dutch Government raised its national terrorism threat level from ‘limited’ to ‘substantial’ indicating that there is a credible threat of a terrorist attack occurring in the Netherlands.
 For further details see The Netherlands' National Coordinator for Counterterrorism website.

-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
+In addition, a number of planned attacks have been disrupted by European security services in recent years.
+Australians should remain vigilant in public places and report any suspicious activity to police.

 Civil unrest/Political tension